-This document provides preparation instructions for the second of the two seminars forming part of the examination for the course Physics of Galaxies in 2015.
+This document provides preparation instructions for third of the three seminars forming part of the examination for the course Physics of Galaxies in 2017.
 The topic of this seminar is The most distant galaxies.

-Galaxies are being detected at ever-increasing redshifts, and as of 2015, a number of photometric galaxy candidates have been claimed at $z \approx 10-12$ , i.e. at about 300-500 Myr after the Big Bang.
-None of these candidates have so far been confirmed through spectroscopy - the spectroscopic redshift record is still held by an object at $z \approx 7.7$ , but the race to detect emission lines from from even more distant galaxies is on.
+Galaxies are being detected at ever-increasing redshifts, and as of 2017, a number of photometric galaxy candidates have been claimed at $z \approx 10-12$, i.e. at about 300-500 Myr after the Big Bang.
+So far, only one such object has been confirmed through spectroscopy (at $z \approx 11.1$), but the race to detect even more of these primordial galaxies is on.